stephentkennedy/vogon_media_server/README.md

 The prototype is running successfully on a Raspberry Pi 3 with 2 simultaneous 1080p video streams.
 More than that and the RAM fills up and buffering becomes constant.

 ## Installation

+### Debian Users
+If you are on a clean install of a Debian based OS, you can download and run the debian_media_server_clean_install.sh script in /install_scripts it will download a copy of this repository, install all of the dependencies, and configure your database for you.
+Once the script is done running, just access your device in a web browser to log in and start using it.

+### Manual Installation
 You will need Apache, PHP, MySQL, and FFMPEG installed and available for the Apache user(s).
 There are Composer dependencies so that will need to be installed and run as well (previous versions of this repository self-hosted these dependencies but that has been removed).
 I also recommend installing MiniDLNA server and setting it up to be run by the same Apache user(s) so that the web interface can manage starting/stopping/restarting as needed, this is not required, and nothing in the software requires MiniDLNA to run, it just covers a number of devices that don't have access to fully HTML5 compliant web browsers.

 You will need to setup a database and database user that can create tables, that done, the installer.php will install the needed database information.